replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/load-balancers.md

     5. Select the VPC where the kURL EC2 instances live
     6. Set the Health Check protocol to `TCP`
     7. The port for the health checks should be `Traffic Port` in the `Advanced health check settings` drop-down, otherwise, all other settings can be left to their defaults or set per your organization's requirements
-    8. Add the first kURL master to the target group
+    8. Add the first kURL primary to the target group
 2. Create an AWS Network Load Balancer
     1. Set a name for the load balancer
     2. Set the scheme appropriately based on if the load balancer will be public or private